javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 Congratulations!
 You've set a breakpoint.
 Please also click on the number for line `8`.

-Should look like this (blue is where you should click):
+It should look like this (blue is where you should click):

 ![](chrome-sources-breakpoint.png)